 People who get what’s coming to them get their just deserts.

-3 Responses to “Just Deserts vs. Just Desserts”
+4 thoughts on “Just Deserts vs. Just Desserts”

 Wow.
 Surprised me with that one, but the logic comes out when you remember to think of ‘deserve.’

 I am sorry to say that my mother (the English teacher) taught me the wrong spelling as I was growing up, leading me to believe that it was “desserts.”
 Many years ago I found out that she (and by extension, I) was incorrect when I wrote a letter to a magazine pointing out their error, and I received a kind of curt reply, telling me that I was the one in error.
 In their reply, they actually said that both forms were acceptable, but here you say that “deserts” is the only correct form.
 I’m sorry to see desserts go!
 Meanwhile I have a large piece of frosted pound cake and some Snickers ice cream waiting for me…and if I gain 5 pounds, that will be…just desserts…